uphold/request-logger/README.md

 - **request** - the request succeeded. `data.body` may be defined for POST requests.

 - **response** - the request returned a response.
-Note that `request` only buffers the response body if a callback was given, so only in that case will `data.response.body` be defined.
+Note that `request` only buffers the response body if a callback was given, so only in that case will `data.body` be defined.

 - **redirect** - the request received a redirect status code (_HTTP 3xx_). `data.uri` will point to the URI of the next request.